 Most projects will be delivered in Linwood and Bromley, as these areas currently lack travel choices.

-We worked hard to get draft plans ready for community input, and while consultation on these projects has closed, you can still use our interactive map to learn more about the projects(external link).
+We worked hard to get draft plans ready for community input, and while consultation on these projects has closed, you can still use our interactive map to learn more about the projects(external link)(external link).

 We're planning a large amount of safety improvements throughout Linwood to help people get where they need to go safely, and to make it easier for people to walk, cycle or scooter around their neighbourhoods.